redeclipse/misc/butterfly/readme.txt

 CC-BY-SA 4.0
-Model/textures made by Ricky Thomson
+Model/textures made by Ricky Thomson, anims by Dziq

 Original texture was sourced from the OpenClipArt Library